-What is an Old Fashioned?
+What Is A Smoked Old Fashioned?

 Smoked Cherry Simple Syrup

-- Sugar and Water - dissolved together to form the base for the simple syrup.
+- Sugar and Water – dissolved together to form the base for the simple syrup.
+You can use raw sugar or pure maple syrup if you like!

 - Smoked Cherries - you’ll muddle smoke cherries in the bottom of the serving glass.